There is no menu option for initiating tabular data import. For tabular data two formats are supported, tab-delimited (TSV) or comma-separated (CSV):

 - Each row of the table becomes a note.
 The table's fields are key attributes, and these attributes are populated from the table.

-From v5.5.0, if 'Text' is used as a column header $Text is mapped but $Text is no longer used as a key attribute.
-Also, Tinderbox is more efficient at dealing with characters in column headers that are not normally supported in attribute names.
+Also, Tinderbox will generally deal with characters in column headers that are not normally supported in attribute names.
 For instance, an underscore is often used as a substitute character in field names.
-Whilst a user can't make an attribute named "Some_Field", because it contains an underscore, data import may do so to retain fidelity with source.
+Whilst a user cannot deliberately make an attribute named "Some_Field" via the User Attribute Inspector, because it contains an underscore, data import may do so in order to retain fidelity with source.

 Existing notes vs New notes.
-The tab-delimited import method only creates new notes.
-It cannot be used to set attribute values in pre-existing notes.
-Thus a new note with a title ($Name) duplicating an existing note may get created on import, rather than changing attributes of the existing note.
+The tab-delimited import method only creates new notes; there is no automated data merge for existing notes.
+Thus, tabular import cannot be used to set attribute values in pre-existing notes.
+This means a new note with a title ($Name) of an existing note will get created on import as a duplicate, rather than changing attributes of the existing note.
 However, this does offer scope for updating existing notes.
 Action code can search in a given location, for notes whose $Name matches a note elsewhere.
 Having identified the link, further action code could then copy across the necessary attribute values to the older pre-existing note.
 The newly imported imported note could then be moved to a new container outside the scope of the original query (i.e. so the update action only occurs once).